Skip to content

 My child drank urine.
 What should I do?

 Although drinking urine can sound vile, it should not make your child sick.
 Wipe out your child’s mouth with a wet cloth and give your child something to drink.
-If someone swallows urine, gets urine in the eyes, or if you have a question about exposure to urine, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+If someone swallows urine, gets urine in the eyes, or if you have a question about exposure to urine, use the webPOISONCONTROL online tool to get immediate help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.